The Best Herbs for SIBO Treatment

 - The herbal therapies included four different commercial preparations.

-- Each preparation included four to ten different herbs for SIBO, including sage leaf, Chinese licorice root, Chinese skullcap root, berberine, oregano oil, and lemon balm.
+- Each treatment used a mix of 4-10 herbs for SIBO, such as sage leaf, Chinese licorice root, Chinese skullcap root, berberina, oregano oil, and lemon balm

-The researchers found that herbs for SIBO treatment were as effective as Rifaximin.
+The researchers found that herbs for methane dominant SIBO treatment were as effective as Rifaximin.
 Notably, some of the patients who received Rifaximin did not see any improvements with their SIBO.

-Those unsuccessful with Rifaximin then selected a triple antibiotic therapy or an “herbal rescue therapy.”
-This herbal rescue option was additionally found to be as effective as the antibiotic route.
+Those unsuccessful with Rifaximin then selected a triple drug therapy or an “herbal rescue therapy.”
+Additionally, this herbal option was found to be as effective as the prescription drug route.

 Read More: Chinese Herbal Medicine for Stomach Pain